AngelGonePro/SoftEther-VPN-Web-Ui-with-wireguard/README.md

 # WARNING: STILL IN BETA DEVELOPMENT | SoftEther-VPN-Web-Ui-with-wireguard
 SoftEther VPN Web Ui With Wireguard Support and Custom port config

 TESTED DEVICES ARE WINDOWS, ANDROID, AND UniFi OS VPN Client.
-Issues with others feel free to make a puul request with detialed logs!!!!
+Issues with others feel free to make a pull request with detialed logs!!!!

 `Full_VPN_Config.zip` has all the files inside if you use `curl` on linux or download it.